-The US 212 Rural Freight Mobility and Safety Project will expand approximately five miles of US Highway (US) 212, an existing Principal Arterial roadway, from a rural two-lane undivided highway to a four-lane divided expressway from County State Aid Highway (CSAH) 36 in the City of Cologne to Tacoma Avenue in the City of Norwood Young America, and construct Reduced Conflict Intersections (RCIs) and a grade-separated interchange.
-A short video which outlines the project needs and benefits is available by clicking here.
-In addition to sustainability and equity advancements, this Project will improve the rural transportation system and freight travel by reconstructing the 90-yearold roadway, adding capacity to address high crash rates, and reconfiguring intersections to address unsafe conditions.
+The US 212 Rural Freight Mobility and Safety Project (herein known as the Project) will expand approximately five miles of US Highway (US) 212, an existing Principal Arterial roadway, from a rural two-lane undivided highway to a four-lane divided expressway from County State Aid Highway (CSAH) 36 in the City of Cologne to Tacoma Avenue in the City of Norwood Young America.
+The Project will construct Reduced Conflict Intersections (RCIs) and a grade-separated interchange to improve traffic flow and enhance safety in the corridor.
+A short video outlining the Project needs and benefits is available here.
+In addition to sustainability and equity advancements, this Project will improve the rural transportation system and freight travel by reconstructing the 90-year-old roadway, adding capacity to address high crash rates, and reconfiguring intersections to address unsafe conditions.
 These improvements will vastly improve freight efficiency, improve rural safety, and strengthen rural access to economic opportunities.